 Mechanics Institute

 An Educational Program of The General Society of Mechanics & Tradesmen

-2022 Course Catalog
+2025 Course Catalog

 20 West 44th Street New York, NY 10036 Phone: 212.840.1840 www.generalsociety.org OFFICERS OF THE GENERAL SOCIETY OF MECHANICS & TRADESMEN THE MECHANICS INSTITUTE WAS FOUNDED IN 1858 BY THE GENERAL SOCIETY OF MECHANICS & TRADESMEN OF THE CITY OF NEW YORK.

+THE OFFICERS OF THE GENERAL SOCIETY FOR THE YEAR 2025 ARE:

+Frank Gibbons, President

+Brian McAuliffe, Vice President

+Terrance C. Holliday, Secretary

+Gerald Caporicci, Treasurer

-THE OFFICERS OF THE GENERAL SOCIETY FOR THE YEAR 2022 ARE: Daniel Holohan, PresidentThomas N. Stein, Vice PresidentRella Fogliano, SecretaryGerald Caporicci, Treasurer MECHANICS INSTITUTE'S SCHOOL COMMITTEE IS COMPRISED OF ONE CHAIRPERSON AND A CO-CHAIR AND MEMBERS OF THE GENERAL SOCIETY OF MECHANICS & TRADESMEN.
+MECHANICS INSTITUTE'S SCHOOL COMMITTEE IS COMPRISED OF ONE CHAIRPERSON AND MEMBERS OF THE GENERAL SOCIETY OF MECHANICS & TRADESMEN.
 THE SCHOOL COMMITTEE MEETS REGUARLY TO REVIEW SCHOOL OPERATIONS, FORMULATE POLICY, DETERMINE BUDGETS, AND PROVIDE DIRECTION.
-THE MEMBERS OF THE SCHOOL COMMITTEES FOR THE YEAR 2022 ARE: MECHANICS INSTITUTE SCHOOL COMMITTEE CHAIR DAN HOLOHAN SCHOOL COMMITTE CO-CHAIR JIM HOLOHAN GERARD DROHAN, JR., P.P.

-VICTORIA A. DENGEL, P.P.

-ELLEN FISCH

-ALEX MARX

-BRIAN MCAULIFFE

-GOTTFRIED WEISSGERBER, P.P.
+Frank Gibbons, Mechanics Institute School Chair Victoria A. Dengel, P.P., Executive Director MECHANICS INSTITUTE

-VICTORIA A. DENGEL, P.P., EXECUTIVE DIRECTOR MECHANICS INSTITUTE many resplendent flags Among the unfurling in the midtown Manhattan breeze is the gold and royal blue emblem of the General Society of Mechanics & Tradesmen (GSMT).
+Among the many resplendent flags unfurling in the midtown Manhattan breeze is the gold and royal blue emblem of the General Society of Mechanics & Tradesmen (GSMT).
 Beneath that flag, which flies above 20 West 44th Street, is the entrance to the stately landmark building that it has occupied for over a century.
-Housed within the oak and marble walls, beneath the subdued glow antique lamps, is New York of polished City's oldest technical the program, Mechanics Institute.
+Housed within the oak and marble walls, beneath the subdued glow of polished antique lamps, is New York City's oldest technical program, the Mechanics Institute.

 A Proud Tradition of Instructing Working Adults The General Society of Mechanics & Tradesmen of the City of New York was founded on November 17, 1785, by twenty-two skilled tradesmen who gathered in Walter Heyer's house on Pine Street in lower Manhattan.
 The aims of the General Society were to provide cultural, educational, and social services to families of skilled craftsmen.
 During this early period, The General Society celebrated the mutuality and centrality of the craft community.
 Apart from its charitable activities, the Society played a prominent role in the festivities that marked patriotic holidays, carrying banners emblazoned with "By Hammer and Hand all Arts do Stand."

 In 1820, The General Society opened one of the City's first schools that was free to members.
 There was no public school system in New York at the time.
 Our school opened with seventy students.
 Children of members were admitted free of charge, and a small fee was required from all others.
 Later that same year the Society added a separate school for girls.
 In 1858, after the New York City public school system had been sufficiently developed and daytime instruction became widely available, The General Society elected to convert its school into a Mechanics Institute that would provide training to those citizens whose work obligations prevented their pursuit of a formal technical education.
 The Mechanics Institute to this day continues to provide tuition-free evening instruction in trades-related education.
 Historically, Mechanics Institutes were educational establishments formed to provide adult education, particularly in technical subjects, to working men and, later, women.
 As such, they were often funded by local industrialists on the grounds that they would ultimately benefit from having more knowledgeable and skilled employees.
 The Mechanics Institute also provided library access for the adult working class.